gatsbyjs/gatsby/docs/docs/reference/release-notes/v4.0/index.md

 Check [Node’s releases document](https://github.com/nodejs/Release#nodejs-release-working-group) for version statuses.

 ## Pages Output in CLI

+With our new rendering options you now can have different kinds of pages in your project.
+We've added an output for `gatsby build` that tells you exactly which pages are SSG, DSG, SSR, or a Gatsby Function.

 ![CLI showing an overview of all pages.
 Pages that are DSG are marked with a "D", SSR pages are marked with a "∞" and Gatsby Functions are marked with a "λ".
 All other pages are SSG.](./build-page-tree.jpg)